Man at the Top (film)

-Man at the Top is a 1973 British drama film directed by Mike Vardy and starring Kenneth Haigh, spun off from the television series Man at the Top, which itself was inspired by the 1959 film Room at the Top and its 1965 sequel Life at the Top.
+Man at the Top is a 1973 British drama film directed by Mike Vardy and starring Kenneth Haigh, Nanette Newman and Harry Andrews.
+It was a spin-off from the ITV television series Man at the Top (1970–1972).

 Plot

 Joe Lampton is promoted to managing director of a pharmaceutical company, and becomes involved with Lord Ackerman, the powerful chairman, who is also his father-in-law.
 But Joe makes a shocking discovery: his predecessor committed suicide because of his involvement in a drug that left 1,000 African women sterile.
 Joe threatens to reveal all to the press, while Lord Ackerman seeks to persuade him otherwise, by offering him promotion to Chief Executive.